sakshamdhiman/Semantic-Analysis-using-Twitter-/README.md

 # Sentiment-Analysis-using-Twitter-

-Conducting sentiment analysis on the keyword inputed and saving the results in a csv file
+Sentiment analysis of a keyword using Twitter API and writing the polarity values and tweets in a csv file.